Chapter 2 - Faculty and Academics

 I. POLICY STATEMENT

-A semester credit hour is a unit of measure of instruction that awards a student one unit of credit for the equivalent of three hours of student work (one hour of classroom or direct faculty instruction and two hours of outside of the classroom student work) per week over a sixteen-week long semester including the final examination period.
+A semester credit hour is a unit of measure of instruction that awards a student one unit of credit for the equivalent of three hours of student work (one hour of classroom or direct faculty instruction and two hours of outside of the classroom student work) per week over a fifteen-week long semester.

 A semester credit hour gives value to the academic rigor and time requirements for a course offered and taken at The University of Texas at San Antonio (UTSA).
 It establishes a measure for faculty workload, measures the quantity of student learning, and reasonably approximates the minimum amount of student work reflecting the amount of effort by students expected for courses.